 - international project manager

-To complete the Graduate Certificate in International Community Development students will be required to complete 48 credit points consisting of:
+To complete the Graduate Certificate in International Community Development students will be required to complete 48 credit points of Core units

 - Unit code